 Check Rates and Book Online via Agoda

-This luxury hotel right in the heart of Sapporo offers high-speed Wi-Fi and a business center with Internet access.
-All rooms are air conditioned and include a refrigerator, which is perfect for longer-staying tourists.
+This luxury hotel right in Sapporo’s heart offers high-speed Wi-Fi and a business center with Internet access.
+All rooms are air-conditioned and include a refrigerator, which is perfect for longer-staying tourists.
 There are designated smoking rooms in the hotel.

 Ibis Styles Sapporo

 Location: Nishi 3chome 10 10, Minami 8jo Chuo Ku, Nakajima Park, Sapporo, Japan, 640808

 Check for the Lowest Rates and Book Online via Agoda